apache/airflow/docs/apache-airflow-providers-amazon/operators/rds.rst

 Stop a database instance or cluster
 ===================================

-To stop an AWS DB instance or cluster you can use :class:`~airflow.providers.amazon.aws.operators.rds.RdsStopDbOperator`.
+To stop an Amazon RDS DB instance or cluster you can use :class:`~airflow.providers.amazon.aws.operators.rds.RdsStopDbOperator`.

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/example_rds_instance.py